 Peng Qing'en, a spokesperson for the State Council Taiwan Affairs Office

-Peng Qing'en, spokesperson for the Taiwan Affairs Office of the State Council, on Wednesday slammed the Democratic Progressive Party (DPP) authorities claim that tariff talks with US reached preset goals, saying the so-called consensus is a “sellout contract” and a “letter surrender.”
+Peng Qing'en, spokesperson for the Taiwan Affairs Office of the State Council, on Wednesday slammed the Democratic Progressive Party (DPP) authorities' claim that tariff talks with US had reached preset goals, saying that the so-called consensus is a "sellout contract" and a "letter of surrender."

-Asked to comment on that, Peng said that the so-called trade negotiations are in reality a form of maximum pressure exerted by the US using tariffs as a weapon to coerce Taiwan region into significantly increasing its investment in the US, in an attempt to hollow out Taiwan's advantageous industries.
-The so-called consensus reached is nothing more than a "sellout contract" by the DPP authorities to sell out the well-being of the Taiwan residents and the interests of industrial development, and a "surrender document" that kowtows in the face of economic bullying, Peng said.
+Asked to comment on the reporter's question, Peng said that the so-called trade negotiations are in reality a form of maximum pressure exerted by the US using tariffs as a stick to coerce Taiwan region into significantly increasing its investment in the US, in an attempt to hollow out Taiwan's advantageous industries.
+The so-called consensus reached is nothing more than a "sellout contract" by the DPP authorities to sell out the well-being of the Taiwan residents and the interests of industrial development, and a "letter of surrender " that kowtows in the face of economic bullying, Peng said.

-The spokesperson further noted that the DPP authorities glorify their desperate compromises as a "major breakthrough," whitewash unilateral bullying as "equal cooperation," and package their appeasement as the "Taiwan model," allowing the US to plunder Taiwan's industries and exploit the Taiwan residents.
+The spokesperson further noted that the DPP authorities glorified their desperate compromises as a "major breakthrough," whitewashed unilateral bullying as "equal cooperation," and packaged their appeasement as the "Taiwan model," allowing the US to plunder Taiwan island's industries and exploit the Taiwan residents.
 Such incompetence and shamelessness will only completely ruin Taiwan's development prospects, Peng said.

 Global Times